"Everythings gonna be alright" - Lauren Townsend

 After reading all of that you will probably guess that I hate America and think there is no hope in redeeming it.
 This is not true.
 If you read the beginning you would see that I called myself a patriot.
 This is because I believe that America is more than what it is, America is what it could be.
 But in order to get there, we need to recognize America's faults.
 We cannot afford to continue to pretend that America is perfect or the best.
 We need to recognize problems in order to fix them.
 Calling out where we can improve is true patriotism.

-I have seen many fellow leftist Christians compare America to Ancient Rome.
+I have seen many people compare America to Ancient Rome.
 This is a fair comparison, but I do have a criticism of it.
 America has something Rome never had.
 They both might have a might makes right society, but America, contrary to Rome, has value.
 Life, Liberty, and the Pursuit of Happiness.
 Freedom of Religion.
 Freedom of Speech.
 Freedom from Want.
 Freedom from Fear.
 These are timeless things that make up not what America is, but what it could be.

 This is what true patriots fight for.
 Not to keep America as it is.
 But to bring it closer to the more perfect union.
 To make it more inline with what Jefferson wrote in the Declaration of Independence.
 The American people have the unique opportunity to truly make a city upon a hill out of this land.
 A place where people of all backgrounds can live together in peace.
 But in order to do that, each and every American citizen needs to set aside their differences, examine our past, correct our mistakes, and work towards a brighter future together.
 Their will be pain, it will not be easy.
 But neither was founding the country in the first place.
 Progress is painful sometimes.
 But it’s worth it.